utrad-ical/circus/packages/circus-rs/README.md

 Configuration
 -------------

-All configuration data will go in `config.js` file.
+All configuration data will go in `config/local.json` file.
+Other environment-specific configuration files are supported; see `node-config` package for more information.

 - `pathResolver.module`: The module name for DICOM file path resolver.
 - `pathResolver.options`: Additional data to pass to the path resolver.
 (See below)